Asmuie/Breast-Cancer-Prediction-Using-Classification-Model-Analysis/README.md

 * Class distribution:
   * Benign: 458(65.5%)
-  * Malignant:241 (34.5)
+  * Malignant: 241 (34.5)

 Using the data provided, I predict if the patient had benign or malignant tumor using classification model below.
-Finally i compare the accuracy score to find the best possible model for this project.
+Finally i compare the accuracy score method to find the best possible model for this project.

 * Multiple Linear Regression